Navigating Portuguese Social Etiquette

 “Um café, por favor.""Um café, se faz favor.”

-[!tip] Local Tip: “Se faz favor” While Por favor is correct, you will often hear locals say “Se faz favor” (pronounced S’faz favor) much more often in service interactions.
-It flows better and sounds more natural.
+[!tip] Local Tip: “Se faz favor” Por favor is correct, but in service interactions you will often hear “Se faz favor” (pronounced S’faz favor).
+It flows better and sounds more natural in a shop or cafe.

 The License to Move

-There is a magical phrase in Portuguese that moves people out of your way and allows you to navigate crowded spaces without being rude.
+There is a phrase in Portuguese that moves people out of your way and lets you navigate crowded spaces without feeling rude.

-The phrase is “Com licença” (Literally “with license”/permission).
+The phrase is “Com licença” (literally “with license” or permission).

-You use this whenever you are intentionally entering someone’s personal space.
-It functions as the ultimate “I am not a threat” signal.
-Using this phrase demonstrates that you understand you are intruding and asking for permission to do so.
-However, it’s also a “polite interruption” tool—you can use it to catch a waiter’s attention if they are walking past.
+Use it whenever you are intentionally entering someone’s personal space.
+It is the “I am not a threat” signal.
+It tells the other person you know you are intruding and you are asking for room.
+The same phrase doubles as a polite interruption, so you can use it to catch a waiter’s attention as they walk past.

-[!warning] The “Bumping” Trap Do not confuse Com licença with Desculpe, but know they can overlap.
+[!warning] The “Bumping” Trap Com licença and Desculpe overlap, but they are not interchangeable.

-• Com licença is primarily for before you intrude (asking for space).
+• Com licença is mostly for before you intrude (asking for space).

 • Desculpe is for after you make a mistake (apologizing for contact).

-Interestingly, Desculpe is a multi-tool.
-You can also use it to squeeze past someone on the bus—it’s slightly less formal than com licença but still perfectly polite.
-Just remember: if you bump into someone, say “Desculpe!”
-If you say “Com licença” after hitting them, it sounds like you’re saying “I had permission to do that.”
+Desculpe is a bit of a multi-tool.
+You can also use it to squeeze past someone on the bus.
+It is slightly less formal than com licença but still perfectly polite.
+The rule of thumb: if you bump into someone, say “Desculpe!”
+Saying “Com licença” after hitting them sounds like you are claiming you had permission to do that.

 Asking for permission to pass someone in Portugal.
 Use ‘Com Licença’ to ask for space.
 Use ‘Desculpe’ if you accidentally bump into them.